madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 #### Designing the dashboard view

-My first design goal was to update the portal home page with a dashboard view of lab reports, making it easy for patients to find their most recent results at a glance.
+My first design goal was to update the CareSpace home page with a dashboard view of lab reports, making it easy for patients to find their most recent results at a glance.
 I wanted to answer the **“Where are my latest lab results?”** question instantly while also giving patients enough recent history to provide context.

 {% include figure.html src="dashboard.png"
 caption="The dashboard displays up to three lab reports, which I determined to be enough to offer a quick snapshot without overwhelming the user." alt="Screenshot showing the redesigned dashboard view for labs" %}

  Each card highlights the essentials: when the lab work happened and what panels were performed, with a link to dive deeper into full results.
 This approach allows patients to quickly see when their last tests were and whether they need to take a deeper look.
-I also designed the dashboard using small, reusable components, ensuring that the structure could scale as we refined the portal experience over time.
+I also designed the dashboard using small, reusable components, ensuring that the structure could scale as we refined the CareSpace experience over time.

 #### Designing the deep dive experience